icicleio/docs/docs/api/dns.md

 Adds an executor to the multi-executor.

 #### Parameters
-`\Icicle\Dns\Executor\Executor $executor`
+`Icicle\Dns\Executor\Executor $executor`
 :   An executor instance to add to the multi-executor.

 ## Resolver\Resolver

 A resolver finds the IP addresses for a given domain.
-A resolver is essentially a specialized executor that performs only `'A'` queries.
+A resolver is essentially a specialized executor that performs only `A` or `AAAA` queries (defaults to `A` queries, use `'mode' => Resolver::IPv6` in the `$options` array for `AAAA` records).

-The default implementation is `\Icicle\Dns\Resolver\Resolver`, which is constructed by passing an `\Icicle\Executor\Executor` instance to the constructor that is used to execute queries to resolve domains.
-If no executor is given, one will be created by default, using `8.8.8.8` and `8.8.4.4` as DNS servers for the executor.
+The default implementation is `Icicle\Dns\Resolver\BasicResolver`, which is constructed by passing an `Icicle\Dns\Executor\Executor` instance to the constructor that is used to execute queries to resolve domains.
+If no executor is given, the global executor instance is used.

 ### resolve()